-There’s a place for all people, including young Māori and Pasifika women, sole parents and those returning to the workforce at the Development Hub.
+There’s a place for all people, including young Māori and Pasifika women, sole parents and those returning to the workforce at The Development Hub.
 We provide a hand up, and proven practical support to help access education, employment or training opportunities.
-To date, more than 180 local people (and counting) have attended TDH programmes.
+Our friendly and supportive facilitators relate well to our candidates and have the right mix of skills and experience to help our candidates flourish.
+To date, more than 400 local people have attended our programmes.
 We have a proven track record of success and are inspired everyday by the groups we work with.

-With a two year track record of success in Hawke’s Bay, TDH is building our local workforce and helping local businesses solve their staffing challenges.
+With a three year-track record of success in Hawke’s Bay, The Development Hub is building our local workforce and helping local businesses solve their staffing challenges.
+In addition to our Initiate Wahine Toa and The Contact Hub programmes, we can also tailor training courses to meet specific business needs.
 Robust recruitment processes help identify, shortlist and train candidates.
 Ongoing pastoral care helps candidates to be successful.

 Financial assistance maybe available to employers through subsidies and training grants.

 To date more than 50 local businesses have partnered with The Development Hub for some or all of their staffing needs.
 We’re grateful for their support and for the important role they play in building stronger and more resilient communities.

 We can’t do this alone.
 Together, we can make a difference.

 We know nationally that many people face the Big Five challenges:

 – Inadequate housing

 – Gender based violence